Introduction to permissions and consent

 - When the application is coded to specifically prompt for consent during every sign-in.

-- When the application uses incremental or dynamic consent to ask for some permissions upfront and more permission later as needed.
+- When the application uses dynamic consent to ask for new permissions as needed at run time.

 The key details of a consent prompt are the list of permissions the application requires and the publisher information.
 For more information about the consent prompt and the consent experience for both admins and end-users, see application consent experience.